 This has been brewing for some time now.
 This is a write up of a Kickstarter project, undelivered to this date, in the making for a bit over 5-years now.
-To be in more fact, it passed its 5-years anniversary on June 12th, 2017, making the original point of being successfully funded in now so distant 2012.
+To be more in fact, it passed its 5-year anniversary on June 12th, 2017, making the original point of being successfully funded in now so distant 2012.
 The project in question managed to raise $530k, that is over half a million dollars, and yet, it's not yet done.
 I am talking about my biggest disappointment in crowdfunding, the SpaceVenture-project by the former Space Quest-developers Mark Crowe and Scott Murphy.

 Let me give some history here.
 Back in the day, the Two Guys From Andromeda, that is Murphy and Crowe, broke up after Space Quest 4.
 They both were individually involved in the two later SQ games, Crowe on SQ5 and Murphy on SQ6, but they never did work together, as they had fallen out and didn't come along together at that time.
 To everyone's surprise, the spat that lasted nearly two decades was put aside on 2012, at the height of Kickstarter graze, when they hugged and made up in order to produce yet another Murphy/Crowe joint production as a spiritual successor to the Space Quest series.